 What is ArcelorMittal?

-This is one of the world’s largest steel suppliers, formed by merging two major metallurgical companies.
+This is one of the world’s largest steel suppliers, formed by the merger of two major metallurgical companies.
 Its annual production volumes reach tens of millions of tons.
-The company’s steel products are used across various industries, including construction, engineering, and automotive.
+The company’s steel products are used across the construction, engineering, and automotive industries.

 2004 – 2006